-We keep all of the older models that we have tested on hand, so when we test an updated version of a shoe, we can closely compare both the feel on our feet and the trail, as well as cosmetic changes that have taken place.
-While most of our testing takes place on our daily runs, we also devise head-to-head tests that we conduct with shoes one after the other so we can provide the most accurate feedback and assessment of how a shoe performs in various terrain.
+We keep all of the older models that we have tested on hand, so when we test an updated version of a shoe, we can closely compare the feel on our feet and the trail.
+While most of our testing takes place on our daily runs, we also devise head-to-head tests that we conduct one after the other to provide the most accurate feedback and assessment of how a shoe performs in various terrain.
 In short, we collect and assess loads of information on these shoes to help you find the best option for your running style, activity level, and budget.

-While running over the variable landscapes in the mountains subjects us to plenty of nice buff trails, alpine tundra and grass, sloppy mud, creek crossings, talus fields, steep and loose scree, and high altitude technical scrambling, we wanted to be sure that we knew exactly how each shoe compares to the others regarding underfoot protection.
-We find a gnarly patch of sharp rocks and talus and spent an entire afternoon running back and forth in each pair of shoes, comparing them to each other while taking copious notes.
+Running over variable landscapes in the mountains subjects us to plenty of buff trails, alpine tundra, sloppy mud, creek crossings, talus fields, steep and loose scree, and high-altitude technical scrambling.
+Still, we want to be sure that we know exactly how each shoe compares to the others regarding underfoot protection.
+We find a gnarly patch of sharp rocks and talus and spend an entire afternoon running back and forth in each pair of shoes, comparing them to each other while taking copious notes.
 There is no doubt we have a firm grasp on the level of underfoot protection after such a test.

-Our initial opinions of the performance of the traction on these trail runners were formed out on adventures and everyday runs, but we also subjected each shoe to a variety of different surfaces to compare this metric, and analyze things like lug depth to gauge how design influences traction.
+Our initial opinions of the traction performance of these trail runners are formed on adventures and everyday runs.
+We also subject each shoe to various surfaces to compare this metric, and analyze things like lug depth to gauge how design influences traction.

-To do this, we found areas of steep dirt trail, steep grass, dry rock talus, wet rock, and steep muddy trail, and again ran back and forth in every shoe on every type of terrain.
+To do this, we find areas of steep dirt trail, steep grass, dry rock talus, wet rock, and steep muddy trail, and again run back and forth in every shoe on every type of terrain.
 We note how well each model performs on the various surfaces compared to others.

-To better compare stability head-to-head, we located a steep grassy slope and ran back and forth across it, side-hilling incessantly to see which shoes induced our ankles to want to roll over more frequently.
-We also ran down this slope repeatedly, comparing relative stability in a very real-world test - running down steep hills is an integral part of trail and mountain running.
+To better compare stability head-to-head, we locate a steep grassy slope and run back and forth across it, side-hilling incessantly to see which shoes induce our ankles to want to roll over more frequently.
+We also run down this slope repeatedly, comparing relative stability in a very real-world test.
+Running down steep hills is an integral part of trail and mountain running.

-This one was easy.
-We weighed these shoes straight out of the box, and wrote down their collective weight, completely ignoring the figures on manufacturers' websites.
-The lightest shoes received the best score, and we went on down the list from there.
+This one is easy.
+We weigh the shoes straight out of the box and write down their collective weight, completely ignoring the figures on manufacturers' websites.
+The lightest shoes receive the best score, and we go down the list.